teklal/global-services/README.md

 - `npm install -g icon-font-generator`
 - `icon-font-generator font-generator/my-icons/*.svg --name humanitarian --prefix humanitarian --html false --json false --cssfontsurl  "../fonts/" -o font-generator/icon-dist`
 - copy files to `/app/assets/fonts` and `/app/assets/styles`
+- if you're testing locally, you may need to "Empty Cache and Hard Reload" your browser for the page CSS changes to take effect and render the icon

 ## Editing the images in the gallery on a service page